rikusoikkeli/purchase-bot-kmarket/README.md

 Jenkins server every week.
 What I have to do now is just log in to k-ruoka.fi, add how much I want to buy every item in my shopping cart, and approve of the purchase.

 Saves so much time and effort every week.
 Maybe some money, too.
-And last but not least, unlike myself, the bot never forgets anything.
+And last but not least: unlike myself, the bot never forgets to bring anything from the store.